Famous Movie Scenes Without the Green Screen Magic main image

 After it’s all said and done, these green humanoid blobs turn into fully life-like beings!
 As you can see, the stubby characters were able to come to life in their full form because of the capabilities presented through CGI.
 Now Tweedle De and Tweedle Dumb can be their best selves on screen!

 The green screen for the background definitely allowed for more play involving the scenery.
 Alice in Wonderland has always been something of a daydream.
-Green screen let this live action express itself to its full potential, showing all the bizarre, strange, and magical elements that live down the rabbit hole.
+Green screen lets this live-action express itself to its full potential, showing all the bizarre, strange, and magical elements that live down the rabbit hole.

 “Game of Thrones” - Before